carpentries-incubator/reproducible-publications-quarto/episodes/03-quarto-documents.md

 ![Journal-Templates](../fig/03-journal-template.png) <br>

-Locate the directory you have saved the template.
+Locate the directory where you have saved the template.
 You can make a copy of `elsevier-template.qmd` document or rename it as start writing your paper following the journal's formatting requirements.

-It is beyond the scope of this workshop to cover journal templates more extensively, but if you want to explore further how to apply templates, apply styling and even create your own templates, check these [GitHub page](https://github.com/quarto-journals/article-format-template).
+It is beyond the scope of this workshop to cover journal templates more extensively, but if you want to explore further how to apply templates, apply styling and even create your own templates, check the [Quarto Journals GitHub page](https://github.com/quarto-journals/article-format-template).

 > ## Tip
 > Before proceeding always check if the template of interest meets the most updated guidelines in the journal website, since these templates are maintained by the Quarto community, not the journal editors.